Termites

 -

-Creates a liquid barrier around your home to block termite access.
+Creates a barrier around your home to stop termites from getting in.

 -

-May involve trenching and drilling in key areas.
+May need trenching and drilling in some areas.

 Pre-Construction Treatments